 - Token Enemy Minority: Tsunami.

 - Token Minority: Amazing Man—of course, the heroes in actual Golden Age comics, which the series was based on, were all white.
-Also Tsunami after her Heel-Face Turn in Young All-Stars.
+Also Tsunami after her Heel-Face Turn and Flying Fox in Young All-Stars.

 - Tonight Someone Dies: The Red Bee, who hadn't been used in the series before and was a lame character.